ftazon/ftazon/README.md

 - 👋 Hi, I’m @ftazon
 - 👀 I’m interested in PHP, ES6, Laravel
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently working on Laravel 10
-- 💞️ I’m looking to collaborate on chart js
+- 💞️ I’m looking to collaborate on projects made for Laravel
 - 📫 You can reach me at https://www.feynmandigital.com

 <!---